 There are videos of every activity and also notes and full explanation of the expected outcomes, how to make them more complex or to reduce the complexity.

-There is also a lot of other information available on how to coach and what to coach.
+There is also a lot of other resources available on how to coach and what to coach.

 As a small business this will help us to keep our heads above water until we are able to get back to running our classes plus giving you access to a large data base of activities.